 8. Get Your Mexican Fix

-Ah, Mexican food never tasted as good as it does from Doña Tomas, a cool Oakland eatery with a highly sought after bougainvillea-lined patio.
+Ah, Mexican food never tasted as good as it does from Doña, a cool Oakland eatery with a highly sought after bougainvillea-lined patio.
 Try the Mezcal tastings or delicious margaritas.
 If you go for lunch, Chiles Rellenos is an excellent choice, with guacamole & salsa to kick things off.
 A brunch menu is available from 9:30 AM to 2:30 PM on the weekend, with menu items like Huevos Benedictinos and Carnitas Hash.

 Awesome Oakland: A California Must-See